lostfocus/wp-advent/README.txt

 1. Backend

 == Changelog ==
+= 1.2 =
+The plugin is now ready for WordPress 4.4.
+And once your WordPress is updated, you'll be able to shuffle the calendars to make them a little bit more exciting.

 = 1.1.2 =
 Apparently there were two bugs that made it look like sheets were "lost."
 This update should fix the second bug, too.